• Home

 Example:

-input: 'Testing 123!!', output: esting 12I3!$!
+input: 'Testing 123!!', output: TestiZne 13!!

 Now we have everything we need to test a basic function with our mutation-based fuzzing strategy we just created!
-As done in The Fuzzing Book, we will test the function http_program
+As done in The Fuzzing Book, we will test the function http_program:

 def http_program(url: str) -> bool:

-= ["http", "https"]
+supported_schemes = ["http", "https"]

-supported_schemes = urlparse(url)
+result = urlparse(url)

-result if result.scheme not in supported_schemes:
+if result.scheme not in supported_schemes:

 raise ValueError("Scheme must be one of " +